vsoch/qme/docs/_docs/tutorials/create-executor.md

 ### Updating Data

-The main export function of your executor needs to save data specific to the executor.
- If you use a shell executor, for example, the export function looks like this:
+Each executor by default has a data attribute (self.data) that you should add executor-specific data to that you want to export.
+The base executor will export a common set of metadata (user, present working directory, and a timestamp) and then add the self.data to it.
+That looks like this:

 ```python
     def export(self):